-- Be careful with colored hair – the DIY rinse may strip the color.
+- Be careful with bright colored hair – the DIY rinse may strip the color.

 - If your hair or scalp issues worsen, discontinue or try lowering the amount of AVC in your rinse.
 You can also adjust the frequency with which you use the rinse.

 While a simple ACV rinse is easy to make, you can also purchase ACV-containing hair products.
 Such products are easily found on Curlplanet using the Search By Ingredients function.

 Use an ACV rinse if you:

 · Need a replacement for shampoo

 · Have dry or itchy scalp